 DON'T - there is nowhere legal to ride them.

-- If one of these bikes is ridden off-road, your child will be breaking the law and there is a risk of a hefty fine, having the bike seized, being subject to ASB enforcement powers and/or a potential breach of your tenancy;
+- If these bikes are ridden off-road, you will be breaking the law and risk of a hefty fine, having the bike seized, being subject to ASB enforcement powers and/or a potential breach of your tenancy;

 - It is illegal to ride off road vehicles such as quads, scramblers, mini-motos and go-peds on any public spaces in Manchester.
 This includes parks, pavements, waste grounds or parkways;

 - To ride a bike on the road it must be especially built for road use.
-The rider would have to be over 16 and will need registration documents, MOT, road tax, insurance, a license and an approved crash helmet just like a real motorbike.
+The rider would have to be over 16 and will need registration documents, MOT, road tax, insurance, a licence and an approved crash helmet just like a real motorbike; and

 - Riders risk serious injury, even death, to themselves and pedestrians.